microsoft/vcpkg/scripts/azure-pipelines/osx/README.md

 and wait for the machine to start back up.
 Then, start again from where the error was emitted.

+### Troubleshooting

+The following are issues that we've run into:

+- (with a Parallels box) `vagrant up` doesn't work, and vagrant gives the error that the VM is `'stopped'`.
+  - Try logging into the GUI with the KVM, and retrying `vagrant up`.

 ## Creating a new Vagrant box

 Whenever we want to install updated versions of the command line tools,